krahets/hello-algo/en/docs/chapter_sorting/insertion_sort.md

 ## 11.4.2 &nbsp; Algorithm Characteristics

-- **Time complexity of $O(n^2)$, adaptive sorting**: In the worst case, each insertion operation requires loops of $n - 1$, $n-2$, $\dots$, $2$, $1$, summing to $(n - 1) n / 2$, so the time complexity is $O(n^2)$.
-When encountering ordered data, the insertion operation will terminate early.
-When the input array is completely ordered, insertion sort achieves the best-case time complexity of $O(n)$.
+- **Time complexity of $O(n^2)$, adaptive sorting**: In the worst case, the insertion operations require $n - 1$, $n-2$, $\dots$, $2$, and $1$ iterations, respectively, summing to $(n - 1) n / 2$, so the time complexity is $O(n^2)$.
+When the data is already sorted, each insertion operation terminates early.
+When the input array is completely sorted, insertion sort achieves its best-case time complexity of $O(n)$.
 - **Space complexity of $O(1)$, in-place sorting**: Pointers $i$ and $j$ use a constant amount of extra space.
-- **Stable sorting**: During the insertion operation process, we insert elements to the right of equal elements, without changing their order.
+- **Stable sorting**: During insertion, we place elements to the right of equal elements, so their relative order is unchanged.

 ## 11.4.3 &nbsp; Advantages of Insertion Sort

 The time complexity of insertion sort is $O(n^2)$, while the time complexity of quick sort, which we will learn about next, is $O(n \log n)$.
-Although insertion sort has a higher time complexity, **insertion sort is usually faster for smaller data volumes**.
+Although insertion sort has a higher time complexity, **it is usually faster on small datasets**.

-This conclusion is similar to the applicable situations of linear search and binary search.
-Algorithms like quick sort with $O(n \log n)$ complexity are sorting algorithms based on divide-and-conquer strategy and often contain more unit computation operations.
-When the data volume is small, $n^2$ and $n \log n$ are numerically close, and complexity does not dominate; the number of unit operations per round plays a decisive role.
+This conclusion is similar to the one about when linear search and binary search are applicable.
+Algorithms such as quick sort, with $O(n \log n)$ complexity, are divide-and-conquer sorting algorithms and often involve more primitive operations.
+When the dataset is small, the values of $n^2$ and $n \log n$ are relatively close, so asymptotic complexity does not dominate; instead, the number of primitive operations per round becomes the deciding factor.

-In fact, the built-in sorting functions in many programming languages (such as Java) adopt insertion sort.
-The general approach is: for long arrays, use sorting algorithms based on divide-and-conquer strategy, such as quick sort; for short arrays, directly use insertion sort.
+In fact, the built-in sorting functions of many programming languages (such as Java) use insertion sort.
+The general idea is: for large arrays, use divide-and-conquer sorting algorithms such as quick sort; for short arrays, use insertion sort directly.

 Although bubble sort, selection sort, and insertion sort all have a time complexity of $O(n^2)$, in actual situations, **insertion sort is used significantly more frequently than bubble sort and selection sort**, mainly for the following reasons.

-- Bubble sort is based on element swapping, requiring the use of a temporary variable, involving 3 unit operations; insertion sort is based on element assignment, requiring only 1 unit operation.
-Therefore, **the computational overhead of bubble sort is usually higher than that of insertion sort**.
+- Bubble sort is implemented through element swaps, which require a temporary variable and involve 3 primitive operations; insertion sort is implemented through element assignment and requires only 1 primitive operation.
+Therefore, **bubble sort usually has higher computational overhead than insertion sort**.
 - Selection sort has a time complexity of $O(n^2)$ in any case. **If given a set of partially ordered data, insertion sort is usually more efficient than selection sort**.
 - Selection sort is unstable and cannot be applied to multi-level sorting.